jwilber/old_website/_posts/2014-12-12-figure-with-caption.markdown

-- discuss ww2-vietname hist/cloud
 <img src="/images/preww2_hist.png" />
-WW2 dominates: nazi, kremlin, tank
-- bilateral,
-- polaris

-This time period is dominated by World War 2 rhetoric

 <img src="/images/ww2viet_hist.png" />
 - battleship, porto-rico, filipino, isthmus,
 - monroe
 - hague
 - exposition, cable
-While the diction of the other clusters clearly identified the cluster, the WW2-Vietnam cluster was much more vague.
+While the diction of the other clusters clearly identified the cluster, the WW2-Vietnam cluster is much more vague.
 Still, evidence exists to aid our classification.
 Given words such as _porto-rico_ and _filipino_, we can easily conclude that rhetoric deals with the Pacific.
 Words like _battleship_ hint at an increased navy presence.